Local market in Malaysia

 Is it easy to find domestic help?

-How to get around without a car?
+How do I get around without a car?

-Expect between 8,000€ and 20,000€ per year per child, depending on the school and curriculum (French, British, or IB).
+Expect between €8,000 and €20,000 per year per child, depending on the school and the curriculum (French, British or IB).

 Can you find good cheese?

-Is the climate bearable year-round?
+Is the climate bearable all year round?

 Is English enough for everyday life?